-In recent pilot human studies, BA profiles were shown to be affected in AD[26, 38-40].
-Here, we used a targeted metabolomics approach to evaluate BA profiles in a large cohort of 1,464 individuals enrolled in the AD Neuroimaging Initiative (ADNI) where rich clinical, imaging, and genetic data exist.
-We used this data to address the following:
+In recent pilot human studies, BA profiles were shown to be affected in AD [26,38-41].
+Here, we used a targeted metabolomics approach to evaluate BA profiles in a large cohort of 1464 individuals enrolled in the AD Neuroimaging Initiative (ADNI) where rich clinical, imaging, and genetic data exist.
+A schematic representation of study design is shown in Fig. 2.
+We used these data to address the following:

-- 1. Investigate if BA profiles are altered in MCI and AD patients and if these differences are related to cognitive decline. - 2.
-Use ratios of BAs to pinpoint possible enzymatic alterations in the liver and in the gut microbiome that directly contribute to altered BA profile. - 3.
-Investigate whether immune related AD genome-wide significant genes affect levels of BAs in circulation as markers for altered gut microbiome function.
+- 1. Investigate if BA profiles are altered in mild cognitive impairment (MCI) and AD patients and if these differences are related to cognitive decline. - 2.
+Use ratios of BAs to pinpoint possible enzymatic alterations in the liver and in the gut microbiome that directly contribute to altered BA profile. - Investigate whether immune-related AD genomewide significant genes affect levels of BAs in circulation as markers for altered gut microbiome function.

-In a subsequent paper we evaluated correlations between BAs and ATN biomarkers of AD including CSF biomarkers, atrophy, and brain glucose metabolism.
+In a subsequent study, we evaluated correlations between BAs and ATN (amyloid, tau, and neurodegenerative) biomarkers of AD including cerebrospinal fluid (CSF) biomarkers, brain atrophy, and brain glucose metabolism.